Blockchain-Powered-eSIM/smart-contract-suite/README.md

 ![](./resources/eSIMWallet-SCS.png)

 The eSIM Wallet smart contract suite consists of a group of smart contracts which work together to deploy, record and maintain eSIM related data and functionalities.
-Using the smart contracts, the user can pay for their data bundle subscriptions.
+Using the smart contracts, the user can pay for their data bundle subscriptions and can also use the smart wallet as their primary hot wallet.
 There are multiple smart contracts that make this possible:

 * **Registry Contract** - Responsible for deploying both the factory contracts (Device Wallet Factory and ESIM Wallet Factory).
 It also acts as a registry for keeping note of all the Device Wallets and ESIM Wallets deployed and marks them as valid.
 Any Device Wallet or ESIM Wallet deployed outside the contract suite might be unknown to the Registry and will be considered invalid.
 Users can interact with the Registry contract to deploy their first Device and ESIM wallet.

 * **Device Wallet Factory** - Responsible for deploying device wallet smart contracts and maintaining device wallet related data.